jina-ai/jina/docs/fundamentals/flow/send-recv.md

 ## Environment Variables

-In some scenarios (e.g. testing), you may want to set environment variables to the Flow and use it inside Executor.
+In some scenarios, you may want to set environment variables to the Flow and use it inside Executor.
 To do that, you can use `env`:

 ```python